Jumping the Bar

 Yesterday I woke up at 4 am beside two strangers; Andy and Stefan, the big wall virgins.
 Menna had spotted them on the DMM website, two super keen students training for Yosemite, both with big wall dreams.
 Watching their videos I was impressed with both their enthusiasm and sense of fun, hauling bags and sleeping in a portaledge in the quarries, reminding me of how I did many of the same things.
 In a bit of an impulse, I emailed them to wish them luck and said as a bit of a throwaway that ‘maybe we could team up and do something knowing that only being in the valley a week I wouldn’t have time.

-I kept and eye out for the guys, and saw all their training had paid off when they climbed El Cap in the first week via Triple Direct.
+I kept an eye out for the guys and saw all their training had paid off when they climbed El Cap in the first week via Triple Direct.
 People often talk the talk about just arriving and jumping on the captain, but few do, and even fewer stay on to the top!
 Andy and Stefan did.

-With a hour of arriving in the valley I’d bumped into the guys, and as soon as they said ‘we’ve been waiting for you!’
-I’d hoped to spent three days resting then go for a one day solo of Zodiac, but now I realized I’d have to put my own project aside, and just do something with Andy and Stefan, otherwise I’d just look like jerk.
+With an hour of arriving in the valley, I’d bumped into the guys, and as soon as they said ‘we’ve been waiting for you!’
+I’d hoped to spent three days resting then go for a one day solo of Zodiac, but now I realized I’d have to put my own project aside, and just do something with Andy and Stefan, otherwise, I’d just look like a jerk.
 But what to do?